 These massive interest hikes from companies such as Amex, Barclaycard and Virgin are what we call 'rate-jacking'.
 They're hijacking accounts to boost the costs, blighting people's ability to manage their debts.

 The increases aren't across the board, they're all about lenders' rate-for-risk pricing policies.
 This is where the amount they charge depends on customers' credit ratings, yet outrageously it can mean those who've always repaid on time or been generally good customers suddenly face being penalised with hideous rates.

 Why's it happening?

 Before the recession lenders salivated at sticking their cards in anyone's hands, regardless of affordability.
-Since the financial crash the noose has tightened and lenders are much more picky.
+Since the financial crash and even now with signs of economic recovery, the noose has tightened and lenders are much more picky.

-So customers who got their cards a few years ago, but who'd struggle to get a card now, can see rates ROCKET - even if they're well-behaved.
+For new customers this simply means rejection.
+Card companies are also targeting existingcustomers who no longer look desirable – whether they've been poor payers or not.
+Customers who got their cards a few years ago, but who'd struggle to get a card now, can see rates ROCKET – even if they're well-behaved.